 #2: Uninstall unwanted applications

-Open your Finder and see the list of your apps
+Open the Finder and see all your apps.

 How to see your unused apps